Prof. Justin Sirignano

 E-Mail: @email

-Justin is an Associate Professor of Mathematics at the University of Oxford whose research is at the intersection of Applied Mathematics, Machine Learning, and High-Performance Computing.
-His recent research has focused on the mathematical theory and applications of Deep Learning.
+Justin is a Professor of Mathematics at the University of Oxford whose research focuses on Applied Mathematics, Machine Learning, and High-Performance Computing.
+His research has developed new mathematical theory and numerical methods in finance, deep learning, and scientific machine learning.

-Justin develops deep learning models for large financial datasets such as: high-frequency data from limit order books, loans, and options.
-He is also developing deep learning methods for constructing partial differential equation (PDE) models from data, which has a variety of applications in science, engineering, and finance.
-This includes recent work on developing deep learning-based PDE models as reduced-order simulations for "computationally-challenging physics" involving turbulent flows, whose accurate modeling is critical for flight vehicle design.
+In parallel, Justin's research group and collaborators have worked on several application areas.
+In mathematical finance, they have developed deep learning models for large financial datasets such as: high-frequency data from limit order books, loans, and options.
+He is also developing deep learning methods for constructing PDE models from data, which has a variety of applications in science, engineering, and finance.
+This includes recent work in the area of "scientific machine learning" on developing deep learning closures for reduced-order PDE models (e.g., RANS and LES) of computationally-challenging physics (e.g., turbulence and hypersonics).